Guderian2nd/TrueHistoryAI/AI Rules.md

 IF SkillEffect is RestoreAP THEN UseSkill is MostHigh

-IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow THEN UseSkill is VeryHigh
+IF SkillEffect is RestoreHP AND SkillTargetHP is HPLow AND SkillTarget is Ally THEN UseSkill is VeryHigh

 IF SkillEffect is RestoreHP AND SkillTargetHP is HPHigh THEN UseSkill is Medium